 and raised in Autumn, 1969.
 I am of Native - & French-Canadian and German descent.

 I was a dreamer who often walked on tiptoes but I lacked the complete grace for ballet.

 I was shy but simply bursting at the seams (when alone) with something that needed an outlet.

 My mother put me into tap lessons as a combined cure for this and my introvertedness.
 I'm still an INFJ empath.

 I am a multimedia artist.
 I don't have a niche.
-I enjoy the complete freedom of creating in whatever medium I want to:
+I enjoy the complete freedom of creating whatever I want, in whatever medium that I fancy:

 from abstract to realism; from artisan to digital art, voice work, designs for clothing, and more.